 Cosmological has to do with the universe, its structure.
 Cosmogony is a mythic model of the origin and evolution of the universe.
 Ontological pertains to that which is real, that which exists.
 Ontology is a mythic model of the nature and relations of being.
 Anthropogony is the model of the origin and development of man.
 Eschatology (lit. "study of the last") is a part of theology and philosophy concerned with what are believed to be the final events in history, or the ultimate destiny of humanity; "the end of the world."
 Eschatological relates to or deals with the ultimate destiny of mankind and the world.
 Eschato-cosmological refers to the cosmology of the end of time Hierophany (from the Greek roots hieros, meaning “sacred” and phainein, meaning “to reveal” or “to bring to light,” as in our word epiphany) means a manifestation or breakthrough of the sacred into the world.
 In the hierophanies recorded in archaic and ancient myth, the sacred appears in the form of ideal models, or “archetypes” i.e., the actions of gods, heroes, ancestors, etc. Telluric refers to terrestrial; pertaining to earth.
 Archetype, as used in this essay, is simply a synonym for “exemplary model” or “paradigm,” because archetypes are models for institutions, norms, and various categories of behavior believed to have been “revealed” at the beginning of time, regarded as having a superhuman and “transcendental” origin.)
 By manifesting itself as ideal models, the sacred gives the world value, direction, and purpose.

-Latin terms ab origine = from the origin. in illo tempore = at the beginning. in illo tempore, ab origine = the time of the beginning; the "great time" before history; mythic, transcendent time; "once upon a time." illud tempus = a mythical time before time; (lit. "those days"). incipit vita nova = beginning of new life; rejuvenation of life itself. fons et origio = the source and origin; primary cause.
+Latin terms ab origine = from the origin. in illo tempore = in that time. in illo tempore, ab origine = the time of the beginning; the "great time" before history; mythic, transcendent time; "once upon a time." illud tempus = that time, or "those days;" a mythical time before time. incipit vita nova = beginning of new life; rejuvenation of life itself. fons et origio = the source and origin; primary cause.

-to return to "Playlists & Images" page, click here
+to return to "Programs & Playlists" page, click here